ilmoraunio/conjtest-clj/README.md

 Validate data structures against policies.

-Conjtest-clj is a Clojure/babashka library for validating parsed data structures against policies, which are just Clojure functions.
+Conjtest-clj is a Clojure/babashka library for validating parsed data structures against policies, which are just Clojure functions or malli schemas.

 Part of the [conjtest](https://github.com/ilmoraunio/conjtest) project.